Electricity

 Passport & Visa

-All visitors require a return or onward ticket, entry documents for their next destination, and sufficient funds to cover their stay in Dominica.
-A yellow fever vaccination certificate is required if visitors over the age of one are arriving from a country with a risk of yellow fever, or have transited for longer than 12 hours in an airport located in a country with a risk of transmission.
-It is highly recommended that travellers' passport have at least six months' validity remaining after the intended date of departure from their travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+All visitors to Dominica must present a return or onward ticket, proof of entry to their next destination, and evidence of sufficient funds to cover their stay.
+A yellow fever vaccination certificate is required for travellers over the age of one who are arriving from countries with a risk of yellow fever transmission, or who have transited through such a country's airport for more than 12 hours.
+It's strongly recommended that visitors ensure their passport is valid for at least six months beyond their intended departure date from Dominica.
+Immigration officers may also request proof of accommodation and other supporting documents.
+Travellers should be aware that immigration officials may apply different rules than those provided by travel agents or official sources, so it's best to confirm the most up-to-date requirements before traveling.

 Entry requirements